How Do Visuals Influence Consumer Behavior?

 Fashion retailer Herschel Supply Co. has a great example of a companies marketing campaign that uses carefully curated visuals to sell their iconic bags.
 Herschel’s Instagram account is carefully designed to express a particular aesthetic and encourage customer engagement through specific hashtags such as #WellTravelled and #CityLimitless on social media.
 The brand’s founders, Lyndon and Jamie Cormack put equal effort into curating real life aesthetics for trade show displays.

 By creating a cohesive experience of products across online and offline channels, brands such as Herschel are able to better appeal to customers’ emotions — in this case, a sense of adventure and wanderlust — while building up brand trust and reliability.

 The shopping experience is, at its core, highly influenced by visual factors.
 The way products are displayed heavily influences how consumers react, their buying behaviour, and ultimately make purchases.
 With the careful use of new technologies, retailers can use implement strategic visual merchandising practices that improve the shopping experience, influence purchase decisions and drive higher sales.

 Ready to have your online and in-store strategies complement each other rather than compete?
-Download our whitepaper titled, Best Practices for Bringing Endless Aisle into Your Retail Strategy and learn how it can be done!
+Read our whitepaper Best Practices for Bringing Endless Aisle into Your Retail Strategy and learn how it can be done!